TotallyWholesome/TotallyWholesome-Mod/docs/ToyIntegrations.md

 > This guide assumes you have turned on toy control in the TW settings.

-> If your VRC is crashing or your toy physically isn't working.
+> If your CVR is crashing or your toy physically isn't working.
 You should probably get that fixed first.

 > ~~*This guide assumes too much*~~